rafael2051/Game-JAVA/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+To compile and run the game, you must have jdk and jre installed in your machine.
+It would be interesting if you have Visual Studio Code or IntelliJ also.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.